stefan-kolb/texcop/README.md

 # TexCop [![Build Status](https://travis-ci.org/stefan-kolb/texcop.svg?branch=master)](https://travis-ci.org/stefan-kolb/texcop)

+CLI and static code analyzer for TeX files.

 TexCop provides CLI commands for the most commonly used tasks when working with [LaTeX](http://www.latex-project.org/), e.g., generating a `.gitignore` file, creating the final pdf and validating the `.tex` and `.bib` files.